ocsigen/ocsigen.github.io/_posts/2016-02-22-tutorial-widgets.md

 authorurl: http://ocsigen.org
 ---

 This short tutorial is an example of client-server Eliom application.
 It gives an example of client-server widgets.
+You can find the original version of this tutorial (and many others) [here](http://ocsigen.org/tuto/manual/tutowidgets).

 It is probably a good starting point if you know OCaml well, and want to quickly learn how to write a client-server Eliom application with a short example and concise explanations.
 For more detailed explanations, see the ["Graffiti" tutorial](http://ocsigen.org/tuto/manual/application), or read the manuals.